Curriculum for Grade 3

 Round a given number up or down to the nearest hundred

-Round a given number up or down to the nearest ten or hundred (Level 1)
+Round numbers to the tens or hundreds (Level 1)

-Round a given number up or down to the nearest ten or hundred (Level 2)
+Round numbers to the tens or hundreds (Level 2)

 Topic D: Two- and Three-Digit Measurement Addition Using the Standard Algorithm